nschantz21/betterbloomberg/README.md

 Also will attempt to make more comprehensive and documentation, but there already exists the official Bloomberg API documentation.
 This will also be heavily dependent on the pandas package.

+It would be better to expose the C or C++ api through Cython, but this will do for now.

 ## BLP API Services to Wrap

 ### Reference Data